andreeaiana/simplifying_nnr/README.md

 ## Description

-This is the code accompanying the paper "Simplifying Content-Based Neural News Recommendation: On User Modeling and Training Objectives" in which we propose a unified framework allowing for a systematic and fair comparison of news recommenders across three crucial design dimensions: (i) candidate-awareness in user modeling, (ii) click behavior fusion, and (iii) training objectives.
+This is the code accompanying the paper [Simplifying Content-Based Neural News Recommendation: On User Modeling and Training Objectives](https://arxiv.org/abs/2304.03112) in which we propose a unified framework allowing for a systematic and fair comparison of news recommenders across three crucial design dimensions: (i) candidate-awareness in user modeling, (ii) click behavior fusion, and (iii) training objectives.

 ![](./framework.png)